onedata/docker-ceph-base/README.md

 # docker.onedata.org/ceph

-Sample docker for ceph fielsystem.
-Used for internal testing processes
+Sample docker for ceph filesystem.
+Used for internal testing processes.